flxdevlab/epimone-terminal/README.md

 ---

 *Epimone (pronounced eh-PIM-o-nee) is a rhetorical device: the persistent repetition of a phrase, question, or single point to keep the focus on one central idea.
 It comes from the Greek epi (upon) and mone (tarrying, or staying).
-A terminal that refuses to let your session go felt like the right thing to name after it.*
+A terminal that refuses to let go of your session while it is running felt like the right thing to name after it.*

 ## What makes it different

 Most terminals tie a session's life to its window.
 Close the tab and the job dies with it.
-You start something long, a build, a scan, six hours of hashcat, then close the wrong window or hit a crash, and it's gone.
+You start something long, a build, a scan, six hours of hashcat, then close the wrong window or the GUI crashes, and it's gone.
 Anyone who lives in a terminal knows that feeling.

 tmux solves it, but you have to live inside tmux: keyboard prefixes, no real GUI.
 Epimone gives you the same safety net inside a normal graphical terminal you already know how to use.
-A small background daemon owns your real sessions and their scrollback.
-The window is just a view.
-Kill it and your work keeps running.
+A background daemon owns your real sessions and their scrollback.
+The window is just a view onto them.
+Close the view and the sessions keep running.

+To be clear about the boundary: this survives closing the window and the GUI crashing, because the daemon stays alive in the background.
+It does not survive a logout or a reboot.
+When the machine powers off, the running processes go with it, same as anything else.
+What Epimone protects against is the accidental close and the crash, not the power cut.

 ## Features

-- **Persistent sessions.** A background daemon holds every PTY and its scrollback.
-Close the window or crash the GUI and nothing dies.
-Reattach and everything is still running.
+- **Sessions that outlive the window.** A background daemon holds every PTY and its scrollback.
+Close the window or crash the GUI and the shells keep running.
+Reopen and reattach, and everything is still going.
 - **Session overview.** A grid of every session, attached or detached, with live thumbnails of each tab's real split layout.
 Click to restore the whole arrangement.
 - **Real tiling splits.** A proper split tree, any direction, nested as deep as you want, with pane zoom and drag to resize.
 - **Whole-window theming.** Fifteen palettes that recolor the entire app, not just the text area.
 Light and dark, following your system accent.